Learning About Learning: A Path from Spin Glasses to Artificial Intelligence: Hopfield neural network: content-addressable memory

-such that if $\cctalk>1$, then the neuron state flips even when it starts from $\spinmemstate[\nu]_i$, making $\sigma_i$ unstable.
-This does not ruin the entire dynamics, but will leave at least one mistake on the recalled memory.
+If $\cctalk>1$, the neuron flips even when initialized in the correct memory state $\spinmemstate[\nu]_i$, making the memory unstable.
+Although the network may still converge, the retrieved pattern will contain at least one error.

-Considering that patterns are random, thresholds are uniformly distributed in $(-1,1)$, and that $N>P\gg1$, the crosstalk term is a sum of approximately $NP$ independent random numbers, each of which is $+1$ or $-1$.
-In this case, $\cctalk$ follows a binomial distribution that can be further approximated by a Gaussian with zero mean and variance $P/N$ This is due to large $NP$, and to the Central Limit Theorem.
-Thus, we can estimate the error probability $\Perr$ as the probability that $\cctalk>1$,
+Assuming random patterns and $N>P\gg1$, the $\cctalk$ term is a sum of many independent random variables taking values $\pm1$.
+By the central limit theorem, we can then approximate it by a Gaussian variable with zero mean and variance $P/N$.
+The error probability $\Perr$ is the probability that $\cctalk>1$,

-Thus, to get $\Perr<1\%$ (\textit{i.e.} 1\% of mistakes in the recalled pattern), the maximum number of patterns is $P_\mmax=0.15 N$.
-This is the original estimation by Hopfield~\cite{Hopfield1982}.
-Although having $P>0.138N$ can already make a single neuron unstable state flip and propagate throughout the network, creating an avalanche of other flips and ruining the entire recall process.
-The reader is redirected to \cite[Chapter 2]{hertzRedesNeurais} for more details.